 In 1975, a young woman was found brutally murdered in Leeds, England.
 Her name was Wilma McCann, a single mother of four children.
 She famously became the first victim of The Yorkshire Ripper, so-called because his crimes were likened to those of Jack The Ripper, and the murders took place in Yorkshire.

 The Ripper is a limited series from Netflix that documents the case in very fine detail.
-From the first body found to the prosecution of the killer, every possible angle of the case is covered.
+Similar to Night Stalker, from the first body found to the prosecution of the killer, every possible angle of the case is covered.
 Interviews with police officers on the case, journalists, forensic investigators and surviving victims as well as a phenomenal amount of archived footage, are blended together to give one comprehensive picture of how this man terrorised a nation for more than five years.

 However, there is more to the story and while the facts are being laid bare, so too are the incompetencies of the Yorkshire Police.
 Once the first few victims were identified, the Police made assumptions that they were all prostitutes.
 There was actually no evidence to support that theory.
 That led them to claim that the killer was somebody who only murdered a specific type of woman.
 They were wrong.